 Let's be real for a second—hiring internationally sounds like the ultimate power move.
 You're tapping into top talent from around the world, expanding your business across borders, and suddenly, you're playing on a global stage.
 Feels like you should be sipping an espresso in Paris while your team is crushing it across five different time zones.

 But then—boom.
 Reality check.
 International hiring is a bureaucratic jungle.
-Labor laws, tax codes, compliance nightmares—it’s like trying to do your own taxes, but in a language you don’t speak and with way higher stakes.
-One wrong move, and suddenly you’re on some government’s watchlist.
+Labor laws, tax codes, compliance nightmares—it's like trying to do your own taxes, but in a language you don't speak and with way higher stakes.
+One wrong move, and you're facing fines, back payments, or worse.
+And in 2026, with the EOR market projected to reach nearly $6 billion, more companies than ever are realizing there's a smarter way.

 That's where EOR solutions for global hiring come in.
 Instead of navigating the never-ending maze of international employment laws, an Employer of Record (EOR) handles everything for you—payroll, benefits, tax compliance, and all the paperwork you'd rather avoid.